-Swiss Watch Exports Gain as US, Japan Offset Steep China Drop
+Swiss watch exports gain as US, Japan offset steep China drop

-Shipments rose 1.6% by value to 2.2 billion Swiss francs ($2.6 billion) in July from a year earlier as the number of watches exported during the month remained constant at about 1.4 million units, the Federation of the Swiss Watch Industry said Tuesday.
+Shipments rose 1.6% by value to CHF2.2 billion ($2.6 billion) in July from a year earlier as the number of watches exported during the month remained constant at about 1.4 million units, the Federation of the Swiss Watch Industry said Tuesday.

 The increases were driven by an 11% jump in exports to the US, the biggest market, and a 26% surge to Japan, which overtook China as the second-biggest market for Swiss timepieces.